dieterich-lab/pulseRTc/README.md

 We use [pulseR](https://dieterich-lab.github.io/pulseR/index.html), a kinetic and statistical modelling framework, to estimate RNA decay rates (half-lives).

 > **Warning**\
 > Kinetic models for biochemical separation (with or without spike-ins) and nucleotide conversion protocols are pre-defined for a _pulse labeling experiment_.
 These models can be modified to reflect differences in experimental procedures ( _e.g._ chase experiment), but this requires a bit of R scripting, see [models](scripts/R/pulser/models.R).
-Currently, the pre-processing workflow for nucleotide conversion protocols splits input alignment (BAM) files into "labeled" (reads with T -> C) and "unlabeled" (old/pre-existing reads without T -> C), according to the presence or not of characteristic mismatches ( after quality filtering, SNPs removal, _etc._ ).
+Currently, the pre-processing workflow for nucleotide conversion protocols splits input alignment (BAM) files into "labelled" (reads with T -> C) and "unlabelled" (old/pre-existing reads without T -> C), according to the presence or not of characteristic mismatches ( after quality filtering, SNPs removal, _etc._ ).

-> **Note**\
->  [GRAND-SLAM](https://github.com/erhard-lab/gedi/wiki/GRAND-SLAM) can be used as another method to estimate old and new RNAs (for RT _e.g._ SLAM-seq or direct conversion _e.g._ TUC- or TimeLapse-seq).
-It was used by default for SNP calling, and kept for backward compatibility, but **BCFtools** can also be used.
-As **GRAND-SLAM** is currently only available under license agreement, if you want to use it, you need to install it yourself!
-We do not know which version is currently available, but according to the latest documention **Java 1.8** is still a requirement.
-If you use **BCFtools** instead (now recommended), it is installed by default in the environment.

 # Getting started